Christonja/100-days-of-code/log.md

 **Thoughts**: Ran through the Photo blog and regular blog CSS stuff.
 Pretty happy to have completed the blog myself in about 20 - 30 mins.
 I feel I've definitely filled up some gaps in my CSS knowledge.

+### Day 78: February 25: Monday, 2019

+**Today's Progress**: Continued with the Web developer bootcamp

+**Thoughts**: Ran through the solution to the blog learning a few new things as I went.